-Have you ever wondered if people read differently on a computer screen than they read a normal document?
-I recently stumbled across some various research that points out the differences.
+Have you ever wondered if people read a computer screen differently than they read a normal document?
+I recently stumbled across some research that points out the differences.
 The Nielsen Norman Group conducted research that tracks the eye movements of readers of web pages and they found that the majority of people read online in an “F” shaped pattern.
 Heavy at the top, medium in the middle, and light at the bottom with skimming done up and down the left-hand side of a page.

 - Online readers completely read stories that were 1-4 inches in length 98% of the time while only 75% of readers completely read newsprint stories of similar length